Bisleri: Divestments

 The economic liberalisation in India in 1991 saw the return of The Coca-Cola Company in the country.
 In 1993, Parle Exports sold its carbonated drinks brands Thums Up, Limca, Gold Spot, Citra and RimZim to The Coca-Cola Company for between ₹125 crore (about US$40 million) and ₹200 crore (about US$60 million).
 In addition, it sold Maaza trademark in the Indian market to The Coca-Cola Company.
 The deal also included a 15-year non-compete clause, which prevented Parle Exports from launching competing carbonated drinks until 2008.

 In 1998, Ramesh Chauhan sold Delhi Bottling Company and Coolaid, the bottling companies of the five carbonated drink brands, to The Coca-Cola Company.

 In 2000, Ramesh Chauhan announced that Bisleri, which was being operated by eight different companies from 16 manufacturing locations, would be consolidated under a single entity.
 As a result, Bisleri International was incorporated in 2001.

 In 2006, the company sold the trademark of Maaza in European and US markets to Infra Beverages and House of Spice respectively for undisclosed amounts.

 Present

 In 2010, Bisleri launched a premium bottled water brand called Vedica, with water sourced from a spring in the Himalayan foothills in Uttarakhand.
+In 2014, Bisleri introduced an energy drink brand called Urzza, before discontinuing the product three years later.
 In 2016, Bisleri re-entered carbonated drinks segment with the creation of Bisleri Pop under which it launched four varieties of soft drinks – Limonata, Fonzo, Spyci and Pina Colada.

 In 2021, Bisleri launched its line of hand sanitizer products.
+In 2023, Bisleri expanded into the United Arab Emirates.

+Partnerships

+Bisleri is the "official hydration partner" of five teams of the Indian Super League (ISL) and five teams of the Indian Premier League (IPL).